Top 10 Things to Do in Japan in March

 5. Sumo Spring Basho (Osaka)

 The Sumo Grand Tournament is held 6 times a year (3 times in Tokyo, and once in Osaka, Nagoya and Fukuoka).
-The Spring (Haru) Basho is taking place at Osaka Prefectural Gymnasium from 10 to 24 March.
-You can check the attached link below for ticket information!
+The Spring (Haru) Basho is taking place at Osaka Prefectural Gymnasium in mid-late March.

 6. Kyoto Higashiyama Hanatouro